ivadomed/ivadomed/docs/source/configuration_file.rst

 - ``hdf5_path``: Str.
 Path to hdf5 files containing the dataset.
 - ``csv_path``: Str.
 Path to dataframe.
 - ``target_contrast``: Str.
 Contrast label used for ground truth.
 - `` Contrast label used for ROI cropping.``: Str.
-Contrast label used for ROI cropping.
+Contrast whom the label file is used for ROI cropping.

 .. _Modified3DUNet: